School safety officer charged with murder in death of young woman that sparked uproar

 Gonzalez pulled over his vehicle and broke up the fight by threatening to pepper-spray them.
 Rodriguez and several people then tried to speed away in a sedan, according to authorities.

-A bystander video posted on social media shows the officer put his hands on the passenger side and shouted “Hey!”
+A bystander video posted on social media shows the officer put his hands on the passenger side and shout “Hey!”
 Then, as the car passed him, Gonzalez fired twice, after which a woman’s long, loud scream can be heard.

 One of the bullets struck Rodriguez, who was sitting in the passenger seat, in the back of the head.